International Programmes 2024/2025

 Please note that restrictions may apply with your scholarship or visa.
 Non-EU students are subject to special regulations.

-Foreign applicants should note that it is not easy to find a job to finance their studies, as German students are also searching for jobs.
 Some proficiency in German may be indispensable to find a job.
 Non-EU students are permitted to work an equivalent of a maximum of 120 full days (240 half days) per year.

 Accommodation